Existing Program Evaluation (EPE) Application Reviews

 • the level to which the intended procedures have been previously pilot tested by the evaluation team with the intended target population.

-• Section 5, questions 2; Section 7, CVs / Resumes of key personnel
+• Section 5, questions 2 and 3; Section 7, CVs / Resumes of key personnel.

 4. Budget criteria